How to Escape an Abusive Relationship

 - California 1-800-524-4765

-Unfortunately, abuse can become addicting to both the abuser and to the target (victim) of the abuse as well.
-The phenomenon is highly complex and often must be handled by a complete break of the wife, husband, partner, or child from the abuser(s).
+Unfortunately, abuse can become addicting to both the abuser and to the target of the abuse.
+This phenomenon is highly complex and often must be handled by a complete break of the wife, husband, partner, or child from the abuser(s).

 Until the abused person is absolutely ready to escape, they will not try to do so and they will not listen to advice about it.
 Why?
 They may be afraid of worse consequences if they leave, such as their murder, which does sometimes occur.
 They may be addicted to the abuse, thus feeling that they can change the abuser - they 100% cannot change the abuser, ever; this is part of the addiction.